PandaBTBs/Assistant-2.0-program-/README.md

 ## Instructions for program - program no active (manual input via cmd) but press 'start'
+Place the program file in the assistant folder
 1. Replace links with access to `img`(line 12, 21, 22, 35, 55, 75).
 2. Install pip file `PIL`.
 3. Install the assistant in the same folder as the program, click start and write in cmd `python run.py`.